Chronovyan/NexusCore/docs/project/PROGRESS.md

    - Converted all manual CLI-driven tests to automated tests
    - All 307 tests now pass successfully in RunAllTests

+9. **CRDT Implementation for Collaborative Editing** ✅
+   - Implemented YATA algorithm for CRDTs
+   - Created core data structures for character-wise CRDTs
+   - Developed interfaces for pluggable CRDT strategies
+   - Implemented JSON serialization for document state and operations
+   - Added conflict resolution for concurrent edits
+   - Designed for thread safety and performance

+10. **Real-time Cursor Sharing for Collaborative Editing** ✅
+   - Implemented `ITextEditor` interface for standardized editor interactions
+   - Created `WebSocketClient` for real-time communication using Boost.Beast
+   - Developed `CollaborativeClient` to manage network communication and state
+   - Implemented `CollaborationSession` for session management and editor integration
+   - Added support for displaying remote cursors and selections
+   - Implemented comprehensive test suite for collaborative features
+   - Ensured thread safety and proper synchronization
+   - Integrated with existing CRDT system for text operations

 ### In Progress Items

 1. **Large File Testing** 🔄